Old Harlow

-Old Harlow is the historic part of the new town and district of Harlow, Essex in England.
+Old Harlow is the old town area of Harlow, in Essex, England.
+It was the historical town centre prior to Harlow being designated a new town in 1947 during the new towns in the United Kingdom movement.

 Old Harlow is situated in the north-east area of the town and is the oldest area of the town.
 Old Harlow pre-dates the first written record in the Domesday Book of 1086, so it is unknown when the town first came into existence.
 Originally Old Harlow was going to be the central area of Harlow New Town, but due to the amount of demolition works and the loss of agricultural land it was decided to build Harlow New Town to the west of Old Harlow.
-As Harlow New Town was being built, Old Harlow seemed to be forgotten and fell behind in its development.
+As the new town was being built, Old Harlow seemed to be forgotten and fell behind in its development.
 It was not until 1977 that Old Harlow was improved with the building of a health service and a senior citizens day centre.
 Old Harlow still remains village-like with two Grade I listed buildings and many Grade II listed buildings.

 Old Harlow ward has a total population of 5,845 and comprises 2,498 homes.

 History

-Old Harlow was known as Harlow before the building of Harlow New Town, at which point it was renamed Old Harlow and became a ward of the new town.
-It is now known to be an affluent area and it attracts a premium with its cottages and periodic manors.
+The entry in the Norman Domesday Book reads: Herlaua: St Edmunds Abbey before and after 1066; Geoffrey from Count Eustace; Thorgils from Eudo the Steward; Richard from Ranulf, brother of Ilger.
+Mill, 7 beehives, 8 cobs, 43 cattle, 3 foals.
+The watermill is now a 300-year-old listed building and restaurant.

+Old Harlow was known as Harlow before the building of Harlow New Town; it was renamed Old Harlow and became a ward of Harlow District Council.
+It is now known to be an affluent area and it attracts a premium with its cottages and period manors.
 The High Street has various shops, cafés and restaurants.
 Opposite the High Street runs Fore Street and Market Street, where there are three of the Old Town pubs, the Chequers, the Marquis of Granby and the Crown.
 At the other end of High Street is the Green Man Hotel.

-The town is served by Harlow Baptist Church and St Mary's Church.
-The town also contains a small extension campus of Memorial University of Newfoundland, Canada.
+The town is served by St Mary & St Hugh, Old Harlow and by Harlow Baptist Church.
+The old town has contained a small extension campus of Memorial University of Newfoundland, Canada, since 1969.

 Historic estates

 Harlowbury

 The former manor of Harlowbury lies immediately to the north-east of the town.
 It was for a time a seat of the Addington family.
-A Norman chapel survives on the site.
+A Norman chapel survives on the site; it is Grade I listed and is a scheduled ancient monument.